Israel and Gaza militants exchange fire after deadly strikes

 Hamas seized power in Gaza from rival Palestinian forces in 2007, two years after Israel withdrew from the coastal strip.
 Its most recent war with Israel was in May 2021.
 Tensions soared again earlier this year following a wave of attacks inside Israel, near-daily military operations in the West Bank and tensions at a flashpoint Jerusalem holy site.

 Iran-backed Islamic Jihad is smaller than Hamas but largely shares its ideology.
-Both groups oppose Israel's existence and have carried out scores of deadly attacks over the years, including the firing of rockets into Israel.
+Both groups oppose Israel's existence and have carried out scores of deadly attacks over the years.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.